- Name: Frankenstein

 The first of Sideshow Collectibles numerous offerings of 12" renditions of the Frankenstein Monster was released in 2001 and is based on the character as portrayed by Boris Karloff in the 1931 Universal Studios classic "Frankenstein".

-Billed as the first officially licensed 12" portrayal of the likeness of Boris Karloff, the figure is a must have for Frankenstein fans.
-It's fully poseable with over 20 points of articultion (32 by my count!).
+Billed as the first officially licensed 12" portrayal of the likeness of Boris Karloff, the figure is a must-have for Frankenstein fans.
+It's fully poseable with over 20 points of articulation (32 by my count!).
 And unlike some 12" dolls, the clothing here does not restrict movement.
 The only problem with posing the toy is that despite having the two joints in the neck, you really can't make the head look down.
 He could not look at his own feet without lifting his legs.

 The clothing consists of a plastic pair of boots and cloth pants, shirt and jacket.
 The jacket is removable, but he honestly looks a little silly without it.
 Accessories include a mock cobblestone base, jar with removable lid and abnormal brain, a pair of flowers and opening shackles that can be affixed to Frankenstein's wrists.